 Nokia is expected to benefit from the trade tension between the US and China, as many countries have banned the use of network equipment from Huawei, a Chinese Telecommunication powerhouse and the leader in the 5G infrastructure market.

 However, the company is yet to realize this potential, failing so far to serious capitalize on the non-participation of Huawei in the 5g infrastructure market and has even lost 5G contract bids to the likes of Samsung.

 Nonetheless, its recent quarterly report offers long-term promise.
-Having recently won a five year deal to supply network equipment to T-Mobile, a major US Network Operator.
+Having won a five year deal to supply network equipment to T-Mobile, a major US Network Operator.

-However, the CEO also noted that the company will be forced to sacrifice short term margins in 2021 to make more 5G Research and Development investments while maintaining market share.
+However, the CEO also noted that the company will be forced to sacrifice short term margins to make more 5G Research and Development investments while maintaining market share.
 And this will help the company long-term, as they could potentially have superior 5g network infrastructure tech.